 IGD Short Volume

-Voya Global Equity Dividend and Premium Opportunity Fund (IGD) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $500.8M, listed on NYSE, carrying a beta of 0.51 to the broader market.
-Voya Global Equity Dividend and Premium Opportunity Fund is a closed-ended equity mutual fund launched by Voya Investment Management LLC.
-Led by Stanley David Vyner, public since 2005-03-29.
+Voya Global Equity Dividend and Premium Opportunity Fund (IGD) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $498.4M, listed on NYSE, carrying a beta of 0.52 to the broader market.
+The Voya Global Equity Dividend and Premium Opportunity Fund, a closed-end equity mutual fund originally launched by Voya Investment Management LLC, is jointly managed by Voya Investments, LLC and NNIP Advisors B. Led by Stanley David Vyner, public since 2005-03-29.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.